tesla-android/tesla-android.github.io/install-guide.md

 #### CarPlay

 Tesla Android comes with an app called AutoKit.
-It enables Apple CarPlay or Android auto using a dongle from Carlinkit.
+It enables Apple CarPlay or Android auto using a dongle from Carlinkit (required for both wireless and wired modes).
 To ensure it works properly apply recommended configuration:
 - Set framerate to 30fps or 60fps.
 Tesla Android uses a 60Hz refresh rate, however 60Hz CarPlay is more power hungry.
 - In Advanced Settings section change Audio Channel(Beta) to Bluetooth (That is very important, this option makes it possible to connect your phone directly to the Car.
 This enables microphone, steering wheel controls, Siri etc).